Common Eye Diseases: Symptoms, Causes, and Treatments

 When to See a Doctor?

-If you're experiencing flashes of light, impulsive vision loss, or eye discomfort, you should not wait to seek medical help.
-You must visit an eye care expert to determine whether you have eye issues and understand proper supervision.
-If the physician discovers problems in the eyes, they will assist you in getting the best remedy.
+If you're experiencing flashes of light, sudden vision loss, a "curtain" over your vision, or eye discomfort, you should not wait to seek medical help.
+You must visit an eye care expert to determine whether you have common eye problems and understand proper management.

 Frequently Asked Questions